-We have a Whistleblowing Policy which can be found on the school website.
+We have a Whistleblowing Policy a copy of which is available by emailing: admin@wendoverjunior.co.uk.
 Staff are required to familiarise themselves with this document during their induction period.

-All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.
+All staff must be aware of their duty to raise concerns about unsafe practice or the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.